bmanisha7/data_602/EDA/Readme.md

 ### EDA:
 I have checked the data and removed the unwanted values and the unique values.
 I have grouped the status column values into few categories like ‘Cancel/Withdrawn’, ‘Revise/Resubmit’, ‘Denied’, ’Suspended’, ‘Revoked’ into Not issued and Approved into Issued.
 Then using the status values I have visualized few of the values and in which years do the construction permits are high.
 Plotting the top companies and permittees for the applications.
 From the graphs I have observed there are more permits in the year 2020 and there are also more permits which are not issued than 2019.

-### Future Performance:
-As mentioned in the abstract I like to predict the permits which can be issued or not.
-Based on this dataset I like to work on few models which will help me to predict the problem and provide me certains results according to the conditions.

 ### Data Cleaning
 After observering from the EDA I have dropped few columns and used the attributes which are helpful for the modeling.

 ### Feature Engineering
-I have used One hot encoding(OHE) which is a popular technique used for categorical encoding.
-With the help of simple imputer the pipeline managed handling the missing data.
+I have used One hot encoding(OHE) which is a popular technique used for categorical encoding. <br/>
+With the help of simple imputer the pipeline managed the missing data. <br/>
+As I wanted to predict whether a new construction permit will be issued or not.
+To acheive the goal I have performed the models on the data.

 ### Modeling
-Independent variables are analyzed to determine the binary outcome with the results falling into one of two categories.
-The independent variables can be categorical or numeric, but the dependent variable is always categorical in case of classification algorithms.
+The binary outcome is determined by analyzing independent factors, with the findings falling into one of two groups.
+In classification algorithms, the independent variables might be categorical or numeric, but the dependent variable is always categorical.
 I have used logistic regression model , Decision trees, support vector classifer and neural networks.
 Parameters are tuned using grid search for the Machine learning models.

 ### Results and Discussions
 Logistic Regression score:0.7753533283093608 <br />